rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ## Timing Classes with Metaclasses

-Suppose you want to measure the execution time of the different methods of a class.
+Suppose you want to measure the execution time of different methods of a class.
 One way of doing that is to define a timer decorator and decorating all the methods to measure and show the execution time.
-However, by using a metaclass, you can avoid decorating the methods in the class individually.
+However, by using a metaclass, you can avoid decorating the methods in the class individually and the metaclass will dynamically apply the timer decorator to all of the methods of your target class.
+This can reduce code repetition and improve code readability.

 ```python
 from types import FunctionType, MethodType